amitrahav/thetwo-ajax-search/README.txt

     * thumbnail
     * thumbnail_url
     * post_type
+6. Apply `thetwo_ajax_search_date_format` filter - in case you want to change the reutrend date format for each post - defualt is `j F, Y`, you can returen any other (wp date formate)[https://wordpress.org/support/article/formatting-date-and-time/] .
-6. Apply `thetwo_ajax_search_psot_details_before_added_to_results_array` filter - in case you want to change each post details.
+7. Apply `thetwo_ajax_search_psot_details_before_added_to_results_array` filter - in case you want to change each post details.
-7. Add post details to returend array.
+8. Add post details to returend array.
-8. Return results array with json encode into js to handle.
+9. Return results array with json encode into js to handle.

 It is easily ajustable for your needs with a few filters you can applay in your functions.php file.